-The Unitarian Universalist Service Committee's (UUSC) Congregational Accompaniment Project for Asylum Seekers is a new initiative to support communities of faith as they host and support migrants through the process of obtaining legal asylum.
+UUSC's Congregational Accompaniment Project for Asylum Seekers is a new initiative to support communities of faith as they host and support migrants through the process of obtaining legal asylum.
 It grew out of a collaboration among several organizations, beginning in the spring of 2018, to assist migrants from Central America by recruiting and supporting individuals and families to open their homes as sponsors of asylum seekers.
-These organizations included Freedom for Immigrants, Showing Up for Racial Justice (SURJ), Pueblo Sin Fronteras, Love Resists, a joint initiative of the Unitarian Universalist Association and UUSC, and Innovation Law Lab.
+These organizations included Freedom for Immigrants, Showing Up for Racial Justice (SURJ), Pueblo Sin Fronteras, and Innovation Law Lab.

-The UU College of Social Justice, which is also a joint program of the UUA and UUSC, joined this effort in the winter of 2019 by compiling a Handbook for Sponsors of Asylum Seekers, primarily directed toward individuals and families who were serving as sponsors.
+The UU College of Social Justice, which is a joint program of the UUA and UUSC, joined this effort in the winter of 2019, by creating a Handbook for Sponsors of Asylum Seekers, primarily directed toward individuals and families who were serving as sponsors.
 One member of the SURJ team, Rev. Dottie Mathews -- who is also a retired UU minister -- became particularly involved in supporting UU congregations interested in collectively sponsoring asylum seekers.
 As this work expanded, she approached the UU College of Social Justice and UUSC to bring the work under our umbrella, in order to support more congregations to join us in this life-affirming project.
-You can reach Dottie at dmathews@uuma.org or 920-378-4013.